 There is also a web proxy that first routes web connections from a given user to the hub for authentication and possibly choosing spawner options then, after a single-user Jupyter server has been spawned, certain web connections are forwarded to the Jupyter Notebook server.
 From the user’s perspective it appears that they are interacting with a single web application, even though at times they might be talking to a single-user Jupyter server that running on a different machine to the Hub.

-ShARC uses a custom spawner, sgespawner, that spawns single-user Jupyter servers on one or more worker nodes on ShARC by submitting batch jobs to the Grid Engine job scheduler.
+ShARC uses BatchSpawner to spawn single-user Jupyter servers on one or more worker nodes on ShARC by submitting batch jobs to the Grid Engine job scheduler.

-The JupyterHub service on ShARC is currently developed and maintained by the University’s Research Software Engineering team.
-This work has been funded by OpenDreamKit, a Horizon2020 European Research Infrastructure project (676541) that aims to advance the open source computational mathematics ecosystem.
+The JupyterHub service on ShARC was originally developed and maintained by the University’s Research Software Engineering team, funded by OpenDreamKit, a Horizon2020 European Research Infrastructure project (676541) that aimed to advance the open source computational mathematics ecosystem.